Basic Strategy for Betting Totals

-An alternative to betting who will win a game is betting the total.
-This is called total betting, which is a 50/50 proposition on whether the total points scored by both teams that will go over or under the bookmaker's posted total.
-This method of wagering is available for all sports including football, basketball, baseball, hockey, and soccer.
+Are you getting bored of simply betting on who will win the game each time?
+Change it up and bet on the total instead.
+Total betting is essentially a 50/50 proposition on whether the total points scored by both teams will go over or under the bookmaker's posted total.

 Pricing Betting Totals

 Again, we'll point out that it's much easier to handicap totals betting in hockey than with any other sport.
 This simple formula should be enough to help you make a rough prediction for how many goals will be scored in a hockey game.